jagar2/slide-dev-template/slidev/slides.md

 -->

 ---
-layout: fact
+layout: mainer
+title: "What is Slidev?"
 ---

-# What is Slidev?

 Slidev is a slides maker and presenter designed for developers, consist of the following features